-Like many churches around Rome, they remodeled this church and built upon from its original structure.
-Just like much of Rome, the various levels of the church reflect modern and ancient Rome.
-Another great example of this, the Basilica of San Clemente is located on the other side of the Colosseum (only a a10-minute walk from the Forum).
+Like many churches around Rome, they remodeled this church and built it upon its original structure.
+As with much of Rome, the various levels of the church reflect modern and ancient Rome.
+Another great example of this is the Basilica of San Clemente located on the other side of the Colosseum and just a 10-minute walk from the Forum.

-7. Temple of Vesta & Eternal Flame of Rome
+7. Temple of Vesta and Eternal Flame of Rome

-Today, what remains of the Temple Mussolini reconstructed in the 1930s after the Forum was excavated.
-Behind the Temple, the House of the Vestal Virgins stands leads its way up the Palatine hill.
-Vital to the faith of pre-Christianity Rome, the Vestal Virgins were priestesses who took a vow of virginity and served for 30 years beginning in childhood.
+Today, what remains of the temple is what Mussolini reconstructed in the 1930s after the Forum was excavated.
+Behind the temple, the House of the Vestal Virgins stands and leads its way up the Palatine hill.
+Vital to the faith of pre-Christianity Rome, the vestal virgins were priestesses who took a vow of virginity and served for 30 years, beginning in childhood.

-Powerful women indeed, the Vestal Virgins had the power to free slaves and prisoners.
-Additionally, injuring a Vestal was punishable by death.
-The Vestals also protected the eternal fire to Vesta, the Roman Goddess of Hearth.
+Powerful women indeed, the vestal virgins had the power to free slaves and prisoners.
+Additionally, injuring one of them was punishable by death.
+The vestals also protected the eternal fire to Vesta, the Roman Goddess of Hearth.

 As sacred as the temple was, Roman residents used Vesta’s eternal fire to kindle their own household fires.
-And that is why this is one of the top things to see at the Colosseum.
+And that is why this is one of the top things to see at the Roman Forum.

 6. Mamertine Prison

-Just outside the northern facing exit of the Forum, you’ll find the Mamertine Prison.
-It is not actually inside the structure so make sure you are ready to leave as you won’t be allowed reentry.
-The prison was said to have been built as early as the 7th century BC and originally was referred to as the Tullianum.
+Just outside the northern-facing exit of the Forum, you’ll find the Mamertine Prison.
+It’s not actually inside the structure, so make sure you’re ready to leave as you won’t be allowed reentry.
+The prison is said to have been built as early as the 7th century B.C. and was originally referred to as the Tullianum.

-According to Christian Dogma, St. Peter was imprisoned here prior to his execution on the cross upside down.
-The prison was not intended for long-term incarceration, but merely a place to be held prior to a trial and eventually execution.
-It was close to the Forum and Capitoline Hill which made it accessible.
+According to Christian dogma, St. Peter was imprisoned here prior to his execution on the cross upside down.
+The prison was not intended for long-term incarceration.
+It was merely a place to be held prior to a trial and, eventually, execution.
+Its proximity to the Forum and Capitoline Hill made it accessible.

-Peter was not the only prisoner of mention to be held here.
-Jugurtha, king of Numidia was held in the Mamertine Prison for a short stay and possibly died inside.
-Vercingetorix, a chieftain from Gaul and nemesis of Julius Caesar who attempted to unite Gaul against the Romans, but didn’t get far also died here.
+Peter was not the only prisoner of note to be held here.
+Jugurtha, king of Numidia, was held in the Mamertine Prison for a short stay and possibly died inside.
+Vercingetorix, the Gaul chieftain and nemesis of Julius Caesar who attempted unsuccessfully to unite Gaul against the Romans, also died here.

-Most generals and high-profile leaders were pardoned after the war with the Romans which was part of their process of getting nations to capitulate.
+Most generals and high-profile leaders were pardoned after war with the Romans.
+This was part of their process of getting nations to capitulate.
 There were some cases of extreme hatred where Romans would be more demeaning to high-ranking opponents.
-The Mamertine prison was a foul enough place to seek that revenge.
-Also, if you wanted to display your human-spoils of war, the Palatine Hill was a short walk away.
+The Mamertine Prison was a foul enough place to seek that revenge.
+Also, if you wanted to display your human spoils of war, the Palatine Hill was just a short walk away.

 5. Temple of Castor and Pollux

-Today, the three columns left on this temple are not much to look at but the remains are spread out around the city.
-The statue of these two dioscuri or demigods sit on either side of the steps leading up to the Capitoline Hill in all their glory.
+Today, the three columns left on this temple are not much to look at, but the remains are spread around the city.
+The statues of these two dioscuri or demigods sit on either side of the steps leading up to the Capitoline Hill in all their glory.

-They are twins and sons of Jupiter (Zeus) from a mortal mother.
-Hence making them demigods or dioscuri.
+They are the twin sons of Jupiter (Zeus) by a mortal mother.
+Hence making them demigods.
 They are known for their curly blond hair and white horses.
-Since they are strong, young warriors and the perfect pair to be patrons to the equites or Roman knights.
+Since they are strong young warriors, they were the perfect pair to be patrons to the equites or Roman knights.

-Witnesses saw them aiding the Romans in the battle over the Latins at the Battle of Lake Regillus in 484 BC.
+Witnesses saw them aiding the Romans against the Latins at the Battle of Lake Regillus in 484 B.C.
 Later, they were seen in the city of Rome watering their horses at the Juturna Spring.
-The origin of their temple is where that spring once was but it was enhanced and renovated multiple times.
+The origin of their temple is where that spring once was but it has been enhanced and renovated multiple times.